mapbender/mapbender-documentation/en/book/quickstart.rst

 #. define an URL title which will be used in the URL to open te application.
 It can be the same as the title

+#.
+Select a png-file to choose Screenshot for the application overview.

 #. choose a template for your application

 #. choose the button **Create** to create the application